Launching Abraham Lincoln's Campaign for the Presidency

 Today, West Chester recognizes the contribution its notable citizens made to this extraordinary part of history with the telling and re-telling of the biography and its story.
 Curiously, while more biographical words have been written on Lincoln than any other American, the first biography has been read by very few contemporary authors, if any.
 Eventually, that will change as the interest in Lincoln and his life promises that these hidden words will eventually come back to life.

 The hand-written note that Lincoln gave to Fell is sparse in political rhetoric.
-Perhaps he felt a sense of futility in pursuing the presidency or maybe he was considering a strategy he had witnessed four years earlier.
-It was then that without the benefit of an active campaign he had nearly been nominated as vice president for John Fremont when a small but fervent group insisted that Lincoln was their man.
+Perhaps he felt a sense of futility in pursuing the presidency or maybe he was considering a strategy he had witnessed four years earlier, when, without the benefit of an active campaign, he had nearly been nominated as vice president for John Fremont.
 More likely, however, he may simply have been curious with how the electorate would respond.

 Whatever the case, Lincoln's notes provide interesting insight into his personality.
 He was known to have a sense of humor that was marked by a theatrical style.
 His notes attempt to emulate this style and at one point, when writing about his early education, he scratches out the phrase "reading, writing, and Arithmetic" and replaces it, in quotes, with "readin, writin, and cipherin."
 One can imagine that Lincoln, when telling this tidbit, slips into a mock rural Kentuckian drawl.
 The note ends with his physical description and the final words "no other marks or brands recollected."
 It's a phrase that was commonly used when describing lost livestock.
 No doubt he used this and similar phrases to get a chuckle from an audience and make a connection with common folk.